Ritik210/Introduction-to-Game-Development-Coursera-course-/README.md

 # Introduction-to-Game-Development-Coursera-course- Unity 2D/3D
-These are the peer graded assignments :
+These are the peer graded assignments of this :

 week 2(Solar System)